timed presentation related wl_surface requests

 hw_completion0x4

-Hardware signalled the start of the presentation
+hardware signalled the start of the presentation

 The display hardware signalled that it started using the new image content.
 The opposite of this is e.g. a timer being used to guess when the display hardware has switched to the new image content.